Catholic Church in Australia: Post Second Vatican Council

 Since the Second Vatican Council of the 1960s, the Australian church has experienced a decline in vocations to the religious life, leading to a priest shortage.
-On the other hand, Catholic education under lay leadership has expanded, and about 20% of Australian school students attend a Catholic school.
+On the other hand, lay leadership in education and other areas has expanded, and about 20% of Australian school students attend a Catholic school.
 While the numbers of nuns serving in Australian health facilities declined, the church maintained a strong presence in health care.
 The Sisters of Charity continued their mission among the sick, opening Australia's first HIV AIDS ward at St Vincent's Hospital, Sydney, in the 1980s.
 Declining vocations and increasing complexities in the health care technologies and management saw religious institutes like the Sisters of Charity and Sisters of Mercy amalgamating their efforts and divesting themselves of daily management of hospitals.

 Following Vatican II, new styles of ministry were tried by Australian religious.
 Some rose to national prominence.
 Fr Ted Kennedy began one such ministry in Sydney's inner city Redfern presbytery in 1971 – an area with a large Aboriginal population.
 Working closely with Catholic Aboriginal laywoman "Mum" Shirl Smith, he developed a theology which held that the poor had special insights into the meaning of Christianity, worked as an advocate for Aboriginal rights and often challenged the civil and church establishment on questions of conscience.
-In 1989, Jesuit lawyer Fr Frank Brennan AO founded Uniya, a centre for social justice and human rights research, advocacy, education and networking.
+In 1989, Jesuit lawyer Fr Frank Brennan founded Uniya, a centre for social justice and human rights research, advocacy, education and networking.
 Uniya focused much of its attention on the plight of refugees, asylum seekers, and Indigenous reconciliation.
 In 1991, Fr Chris Riley formed Youth Off The Streets, a community organisation working for young people who are "chronically homeless, drug dependent and recovering from abuse".
 Originally a food van in Sydney's King's Cross, it has grown to be one of the largest youth services in Australia, offering crisis accommodation, residential rehabilitation, clinical services and counselling, outreach programs, drug and alcohol rehabilitation, specialist Aboriginal services, education and family support.
 Melbourne priest Father Bob Maguire began parish work in the 1960s, but became a youth media personality in 2004 with the beginning of a series of collaborations with irreverent satirist John Safran on SBS TV and Triple J radio.